securebysyeddlr-oss/Shadow-md/README.md

 Using this bot may result in account ban.
 Use at your own risk.
-Do NOT use for spam, bulk messaging, or illegal activities Developers are not responsible for any bans or consequences ❤️ Support the Project Developed with ❤️ by Dex Shyam © 2026 DEX-BOT-MD – All Rights way
+Do NOT use for spam, bulk messaging, or illegal activities Developers are not responsible for any bans or consequences ❤️ Support the Project
+Developed with ❤️ by Dex Shyam
+© 2026 DEX-BOT-MD – All Rights kiya